Your Computer is Always at Risk

 - Add Adblock Plus extension to browsers.

-- Do your regular computer activities on a standard user account.
+- Do your regular computer activities on a non-administrative user account.

 Read up on the workings of your security software.